A Perfect Circle: Future (2019–present)

 Howerdel noted that he would like to see the band keep active beyond the Eat the Elephant album cycle, but that future activity, as it had historically been, was dependent on Keenan's limited availability and commitments to his other projects.
 When asked if there would be further albums after Eat the Elephant, in June 2018, Keenan responded "Yeah, there should be".
 Howerdel was optimistic as well, agreeing that the band "will move forward for sure".
 In late 2021, Keenan noted that while he still saw a future for A Perfect Circle, that 2022 would be more focused on him working with Puscifer and Howerdel releasing a solo album, What Normal Was.
-While supporting What Normal Was in 2022, Howerdel reiterated plans to make more A Perfect Circle music someday, noting that it was something he was thinking about and occasionally writing material for, but that there were no concrete plans, nor had he even began talking to Keenan about it yet.
+While supporting What Normal Was in 2022, Howerdel reiterated plans to make more A Perfect Circle music someday, noting that it was something he was thinking about and occasionally writing material for, but that there were no concrete plans, nor had he even begun talking to Keenan about it yet.

 The band played a series of live performances for the first time since 2018 in April 2024, alongside Puscifer and Primus.
 On March 29, 2024, the band released their first new song in 6 years - "Kindred".
 The song was released as part of a three-way split EP, Sessanta E.P.P.P., which contains one song each from A Perfect Circle, Puscifer, and Primus.
-Freese returned to the band for the first time in 13 years to record drums for the track, and to perform on some of the tour dates with Gunnar Olsen of Puscifer filling in when Freese had to bow out due to his Foo Fighters commitments.
+Freese returned to the band for the first time in 13 years to record drums for the track.
+He performed drums on some of the tour dates, while Gunnar Olsen of Puscifer filled in when there conflicts with Freese's shows with the Foo Fighters during his short stint with the band.

+On May 27, 2026, the band released the standalone single "Starless" ahead of their upcoming European and UK tour.
+Howerdel noted that the band was working towards working on writing and recording further material as well, as time allowed it between touring.